New: Open Artstor: The Cleveland Museum of Art

 Explore one of our finest museums virtually

-In collaboration with The Cleveland Museum of Art and their comprehensive Open Access initiative, Artstor has published an expansive selection of works from this leading repository, freely available to all and with Creative Commons licenses.
+In collaboration with The Cleveland Museum of Art and their comprehensive Open Access initiative, Artstor has published an expansive selection of works from this leading repository, freely available to all and with Creative Commons licenses in Open Artstor: The Cleveland Museum of Art.
 This is part of a new, free initiative to aggregate open museum, library, and archive collections across disciplines on the Artstor platform — already a destination for scholars using visual media.
 Incorporating more than 10,000 years of history and iconic works from every corner of the globe, this collection includes nearly 29,000 images offering considerable coverage of the museum’s encyclopedic collection — paintings from Nicolas Poussin to Georgia O’Keeffe, precious jewels and scrolls from China, Japanese screens and kimonos, African and Native American ritual attire and objects, pre-Columbian gold, photography, and much more.

 An elegant screen from the workshop of Ogata Korin at the end of the Edo period, late 1700s-early 1800s, highlights the museum’s extensive Asian holdings, while two singular and distinctive portraits signal the depth and quality of the European paintings: Lorenzo Lotto’s vigorous rendering of a gentleman, c.
 1533-1534, is a dynamic foil to the contained languor of Kathleen Newton, the companion and muse to the French painter James Tissot, in Seaside, 1878, an allegory of summer.